superkabuki/SRTKabuki/README.md

 and decided it made more sense to call libsrt C function directly from python. <BR>
 </sampl>

+### NEWS
+* 10/29/2025 :  I've been stuck on setting SRTO_TRANSTYPE and SRT , but I figured it out today.Super jazzed

 ### My goal here is to be able to use the SRT protocol in python
 and to do so with just a few lines of code.
 <BR>